 Character Development

-The side quests also provide opportunities for character development, allowing the protagonists to grow and evolve outside the constraints of the main plot.
-Through their interactions with the world of Gran Pulse and its inhabitants, characters such as Lightning, Snow, and Fang reveal new facets of their personalities and motivations.
-These quests help to humanize the protagonists, making their journey more relatable and emotionally resonant.
+The side missions also give chances for character development, allowing the main characters to grow and change without being affected by the main storyline.
+By coming in contact with the world of Gran Pulse and its people, characters like Lightning, Snow, and Fang open up different sides of themselves, their likes and dislikes.
+The quests enable these characters to be more relatable for the players, thus making their journey more engaging and emotionally powerful.

 Gameplay Mechanics